 It’s the most common question we get asked – what is the cost of building a house in New Zealand?
-Most people say – how long’s a piece of string?
-But we’re not going to give some vague answer, we want to create clarity around the topic.
+Most people say – how long is a piece of string?
+However, we’re not here to give some vague answer, we want to create clarity around the topic.

 The Minimum Cost of Building a House in NZ

-We had a client in 2018 build a 300m2 home for $2200/m2.
+We had a client in 2020 build a 300m2 home for $2500/m2.
 It was in Northland, on a flat site, with a cost effective builder, 2.55m stud, large living, fairly standard specification.
-At the same time its super easy to get over $3000/m2 as soon as the site is anything steeper than flat, retaining walls get introduced and you start wanting to customise (as we all do) the design.
+At the same time its super easy to get over $4000/m2 as soon as the site is anything steeper than flat, retaining walls get introduced and you start wanting to customise (as we all do) the design.

 Note: A Square metre (m2) is a 1m by 1m square box.
-The area should be measured from the exterior of the wall framing.
-Excludes eaves, decks, driveway etc. For two storey homes add the downstairs m2 to the upstairs m2.
+The area includes wall framing, so is measured to the edge of the concrete slab or floor.
+It would generally excludes eaves, decks and driveways.
+For two storey homes add the downstairs m2 to the upstairs m2.

-Where do the figures above stop and start?
+Where do the figures above start and stop?

 Free 6 Part Email Series: